How to Register an NGO Under Section 8 of Companies Act in India?

 The gained profits or the income generated through these operations of the social welfare in a company setting are also and will be, applied towards the promotion of the objectives of the company.
 These generated profits are not intended to be shared as a dividend among the members of the established company as an NGO.

-To get an NGO Registration online in Delhi, you must have at least a minimum of 2 directors.
-This is a requirement under the section 8 Companies act of 2013for incorporation of the company as a private limited.
+To get an NGO Registration online, you must have at least a minimum of 2 directors.
+This is a requirement under section 8 Companies act of 2013for incorporation of the company as a private limited.
 The maximum number though can be about 200.
 Now if it’s incorporated as a public limited company, then there will not be any such limit to apply for members.
-On top of that, there is also no minimum requirement of paid-up capital as such when getting an NGO Registration under the section 8 of Companies act of 2013.
+On top of that, there is also no minimum requirement of paid-up capital as such when getting an NGO Registration under section 8 of Companies act of 2013.
 Now let’s take a look at the prerequisites to the Registration process of an NGO.